Winston Churchill Memorial Trust 2020 Fellowships and their research reports

 Winston Churchill McNeish Writer’s Fellowship

-Aaron Horrell (Wellington): For travel to Asia to scout locations and interview Kiwis in two Asian megacities to document the 21st century Kiwi-Asian experience to inform a novel about kiwi identity, cultural difference and dislocation, cross-cultural gender relations, being Māori abroad, and mental health.
+Aaron Horrell (Wellington): For travel to the United Kingdom and Asia to inform a novel about kiwi identity, cultural difference and dislocation, cross-cultural gender relations, being Māori abroad, and mental health.

 Winston Churchill China New Zealand Friendship Society Fellowship